show_page.php1 : dv14.jpg

 CAUSE: Saimiriine Herpesvirus 1; SaHV1

-ETIOLOGY SYNONYM: Herpesvirus tamarinus (Herpes T); Herpesvirus platyrrhinae type 1; Marmoset herpesvirus; Herpesvirus M; Cebid herpesvirus 1; Saimirine herpes 1
+ETIOLOGY SYNONYMS: Herpesvirus tamarinus (Herpes T); Herpesvirus platyrrhinae type 1; Marmoset herpesvirus; Herpesvirus M; Cebid herpesvirus 1; Saimirine herpes 1

 GENERAL DISCUSSION: